 G-Gymnastics: I loved this sport as a child and have recently re-discovered it in an adult gymnastics class.
 Amazing what your body remembers and what your mind thinks you can still do but your body says, “No Way!”
 I am thrilled that my youngest has started a gymnastics class and is enjoying it…Looking forward to watching him perform.

-H-Holidays: Well who doesn’t love holidays?
+H-Holidays: Well who doesn't love holidays?
 I enjoy the chaos, the noise, the people, the preparation, the event and the memories.
-I always feel a little let down and sad when I have to pack all the decorations away and get back to normal.
-I start preparing for the next holiday, as soon as the one we are celebrating ends.
+I always feel a little letdown and sad when I have to pack all the decorations away and get back to normal.
+I usually start preparing for and thinking about the next holiday, as soon as the one we are celebrating ends.

 I- Ireland, India and Iceland: All places I have yet to visit and would love to see.
 I spent a lot of time travelling before the children arrived and I miss it.
 I hope that once they are older, we can travel as a family.
 I believe travel can be an exceptionally rich learning experience for adults and children alike.